DonKarlssonSan/hicetnunc-wiki/Troubleshooting.md

 ## Nothing is working and I've tried all the troubleshooting possible.
 What should I do?
 We recommend to wait at least one day.
 The developers are constantly pushing updates to the site, and sometimes patience is the best answer.

-## Features not yet implemented.
-(At the moment there is no ETA or timeline available)
-* Changing % of royalties when your NFT is resold
-* Deleting tags already set in your NFT
-* Sorting/discovery by tags
-* Sorting your creations/collections